QuTech-Delft/OpenQL/CONTRIBUTING.md

 // for some reason, and the position of the statements is arbitrary at best.
 // This is just how C++ works, unfortunately.

-// Pass nontrivial argument types (anything that isn't a primitive) by const
+// Pass nontrivial argument types (anything that's larger than a pointer) by
-// reference unless you have a good reason not to.
-That is, when passing some
+// const reference unless you have a good reason not to.
+That is, when passing
-// random string, it should be done like void print(const std::string &str);
+// some random string, it should be done like void print(const std::string &str);

 // If you really know what you're doing you can deviate (rvalue references,